Concatenated Composite Pulses Applied to Liquid-State Nuclear Magnetic Resonance Spectroscopy: Results

-We also examine the \mbox{R-CinBB} composite pulse in terms of ORE, as shown in Fig~\ref{fig:JEOL-ore}.
-The \mbox{R-CinBB} composite pulse is obviously more advantageous than the square pulse when $-0.3 < f < 0.8$ in Eq.~(\ref{eq:pulse-pleore}).
-On the other hand, the spectra of the \mbox{R-CinBB} composite pulses corresponding to $f < -0.5$ and $1.0 < f$ are more distorted than those of the square pulses.
-See, also numerical calculations shown in \ref{A_sim} and the reference \cite{MB13}.
+The advantages of CCCPs in NMR are demonstrated in the following experiments.
+The single-pulse experiments were carried out using $300$~mM $^{13}$C-labelled chloroform in acetone-$d_6$ at 25{}$^\circ$C. We examined the performance of a composite $\pi/2$-pulse applied to $^{13}$C and compared the result with that of a single square pulse~\citep{AJS83}.
+It is clear that the R-CinBB pulses are more advantageous than single square pulses in terms of PLE, as shown in Fig.~\ref{fig:JEOL-ple}.
+This is also demonstrated in the corresponding numerical calculations, shown in Fig.~\ref{fig:cccp}(a).
+We also examined the R-CinBB pulse in terms of the ORE, as shown in Fig.~\ref{fig:JEOL-ore} (see also Fig.~\ref{fig:cccp}(b)).
+The R-CinBB composite pulse is clearly more advantageous than the square pulse when $-0.3 < f < 0.8$.
+Although the spectra with the R-CinBB composite pulses corresponding to $f < -0.5$ and $1.0 < f$ are more distorted than those of the single square pulses, such large $f$'s are not relevant in usual experiments.
+See Ref.~\citenum{MB13} for details.